 Simply put, content marketing is defined as a strategic marketing approach that helps form strong relationships with your audience.
 This relationship is nurtured through valuable and relevant content (in a variety of formats) on a consistent basis.

 As a small business, you might fall into the trap of thinking that producing quality content that stands out is the prerogative of big brand names with big budgets, large marketing teams, and lots of resources on their hands.
-But content marketing is possibly even more crucial for small companies.
+But a content marketing strategy is possibly even more crucial for small companies.
+Even the smallest businesses can engage in outbound marketing, launch a popular social media channel, crank out good content, and use its brand personality to draw audiences into the sales funnel.

 What are some of the main benefits of content marketing for your small business?